-Next, we analyze how the interaction effects between $m$ and $c$ affects the quality of the approximation.
-The lengthscale and marginal variance of the covariance function will no longer be fixed but instead their posterior marginal distributions estimated using dynamic HMC algorithm implemented in Stan \citep{carpenter2017stan,betancourt2017conceptual}, for both exact GP and HSGP models.
-Figure~\ref{fig3_Post_part1} shows the posterior predictive mean and standard deviation of the function as well as the covariance function obtained after fitting the data for varying $m$ and $c$.
-Figure \ref{fig4_MSE_vs_J} shows the root mean square error (RMSE) of the HSGP models computed against the exact GP model.
-Figure \ref{fig5_lscale_vs_J} shows the estimated lengthscale and marginal variance for the exact GP model and the HSGP models.
-Looking at the RMSEs in Figure \ref{fig4_MSE_vs_J}, we can conclude that the optimal choice in terms of precision and computations would be $m = 15$ basis functions and a boundary factor between $c = 1.5$ and $c = 2.5$.
+Next, we analyze how the interaction between $m$ and $c$ affects the quality of the approximation.
+The length-scale and marginal variance of the covariance function will no longer be fixed but instead we compute the joint posterior distribution of the function values and the hyperparameters using the dynamic HMC algorithm implemented in Stan \citep{StanTeam:2021} for both the exact GP and the HSGP models.
+Figure~\ref{fig3_Post_part1} shows the posterior predictive mean and standard deviation of the function as well as the covariance function obtained after fitting the model for varying $m$ and~$c$.
+Figure~\ref{fig4_MSE_vs_J} shows the root mean square error (RMSE) of the HSGP models computed against the exact GP model.
+Figure~\ref{fig5_lscale_vs_J} shows the estimated length-scale and marginal variance for the exact GP model and the HSGP models.
+Looking at the RMSEs in Figure~\ref{fig4_MSE_vs_J}, we can conclude that the optimal choice in terms of precision and computation time for this example would be $m = 15$ basis functions and a boundary factor between $c = 1.5$ and $c = 2.5$.
 Further, the less conservative choice of $m = 10$ and $c = 1.5$ could also produce a sufficiently accurately approximation depending on the application.
 We may also come to the same conclusion by looking at the posterior predictions and covariance function plots in Figure~\ref{fig3_Post_part1}.
-From these results, some general conclusions may be drawn:

-\begin{itemize} \item As $c$ increases, $m$ has to increase as well (and vice versa).
-This is consistent with the expression for the eigenvalues in eq.~\eqref{eq_eigenvalue}, where $L$ appears in the denominator. \item There exists a minimum $c$ below which a accurate approximation will never be achieved regardless of the number of basis functions $m$. \end{itemize}
+From these results, some general conclusions may be drawn: \begin{itemize} \item As $c$ increases, $m$ has to increase as well (and vice versa).
+This is consistent with the expression for the eigenvalues in eq.~\eqref{eq_eigenvalue}, where $L$ appears in the denominator. \item There exists a minimum $c$ below which an accurate approximation will never be achieved regardless of the number of basis functions $m$. \end{itemize}